-15 Tips for Conducting a Job Interview—So You Can Make the Right Hire was originally published on The Muse, a great place to research companies and careers.
-Click here to search for great jobs and companies near you.
+15 Tips for Conducting a Job Interview—So You Can Make the Right Hire was originally published on uConnect External Content.

 You’re hiring?
 Congrats!
-In my experience as an executive leadership consultant helping managers and HR professionals shape effective teams, I’ve noticed that interviewing—especially if you’re doing it for the first time—can be as nerve-racking for the interviewer as it is for the candidate.
+In my experience as an executive leadership consultant helping company founders, C-suite executives, and small-business owners shape effective teams, I’ve noticed that interviewing—especially if you’re doing it for the first time—can be as nerve-racking for the interviewer as it is for the candidate.
 But don’t worry: By pausing, taking a few deep breaths, and following the 15 tips below, you’ll conduct a smooth and professional interview—and increase your chances of making and retaining the right hire.

 When conducting an interview—or coaching others to—I like to categorize the process into five phases: